rm-NoobInCoding/UnrealReZen/README.md

 ```
 UnrealReZen.exe --content-path C:/TheCastingofFrankStone/MyPatchedContent --compression-format Zlib --engine-version GAME_UE5_1 --game-dir C:/TheCastingofFrankStone/SMG037UE5/Content/Paks  --output-path C:/TheCastingofFrankStone/SMG037UE5/Content/Paks/MyPatch_P.utoc
 ```
+This will make three files (MyPatch_P.utoc / MyPatch_P.ucas / MyPatch_P.pak) in the "C:/TheCastingofFrankStone/SMG037UE5/Content/Paks/" folder.
+Now I can run the game!

 *To find out the version of Unreal Engine used in a game, just check the version of the bootstap executable file of the game (executable file that is in the root of the game folder)
 ## Contributing